ESA Status: Threatened – Designated Critical Habitat

 The Snake River ESU was listed as Threatened on the Endangered Species Act (ESA) in 1992 by the National Marine Fisheries Service (NMFS).
 In 1999, the NMFS established Critical Habitat for the Snake River ESU in all river reaches accessible, both presently and historically, to spring and summer Chinook salmon excluding reaches above impassable natural falls.

-The most recent Five-Year Status Review of the Snake River ESU was completed in 2016 and determined the Threatened listing status remains appropriate.
-A year later, a Recovery Plan was released for the fall-run Chinook salmon Snake River ESU.
-The 2017 Recovery Plan notes improvements in naturally originating spring and summer-run Chinook salmon populations and habitats since the ESA listing.
+A Recovery Plan was released for the spring and summer-run Chinook salmon Snake River ESU in 2017.
+The Recovery Plan notes improvements in naturally originating spring and summer-run Chinook salmon populations and habitats since the ESA listing.
 However, human activities causing the loss of primary spawning and rearing habitats continue to be main threats to the Snake River ESU.
+The most recent Five-Year Status Review of the Snake River ESU was completed in 2022 and determined the Threatened listing status remains appropriate.